ishmamt/car-price-prediction/README.md

-# car-price-prediction
+# Car price prediction
-An end to end project to learn about deployment.
+This project was made to learn about the complete life cycle of a data science project.
+Specially:
+- EDA
+- Feature engineering & Feature selection
+- Model building & tuning hyperparameters
+- Deployment

+### Getting started